iscoe/ISC_AML_2018/README.md

 - The [Makefile](./src/Makefile) provides examples of how one can create submissions (for attack and defense)
 - Baseline [attacks](src/attacks) and [defenses](src/defenses) are provided.
 Feel free to use these as starting points for your submissions!
 Some of these may even appear as "competitors"...
 - The [evaluation script](./src/evaluate_submissions.py) shows how we intend to run the attacks and defenses.
 You can use this to stand up a local simulated evaluation environment if desired.
+Note that we are using Python 3 on a Linux machine equipped with nvidia-docker.